Proposal (1046) to South American Classification Committee

 the individual Lesser in the photo has few transverse scutes, but examining

-photos of additional individuals shows that others can have twice that many.
-I am not going to argue that this means that
+photos of additional individuals shows that others can have twice that

-The first step in that potential line of reasoning would be to do
+means that they should be placed in separate genera.
+The first step in that potential line of reasoning

-comparisons within other genera of birds, especially Paleognathae.
+would be to do comparisons within other genera of birds, especially Paleognathae.
 My intent here is only to try to figure out

 why previous generations were comfortable placing them in separate genera.